Seeking help for problems

 The School Counsellor, Bill Rosseter, is a qualified psychotherapist and accredited counsellor.
 He has worked at the School since 1992.

-Alison Ilman, Trainee Counsellor is undertaking training for qualification as a counsellor.
+Alison Ilman, Trainee Counsellor is a qualified counsellor.
 She has worked at the school since April 2014.

 |Jennifer Cooper is a qualified counsellor.
 She has worked at the school since September 2018.|